-Last Modified Date: August 22, 2013
+Last Modified Date: September 11, 2014

 Identification and verification of work-related fatalities

 information on the initiating source document for these cases was sufficient to determine that the incident was

 likely to be job-related.
-Data for these fatalities are included in the Census of Fatal Occupational Injuries (CFOI)
+Data for these fatalities were included in the Census of Fatal Occupational Injuries (CFOI)

 counts.
-An additional 69 fatalities submitted by states were not included because the source documents had
+An additional 46 fatalities submitted by states were not included because the source documents had

 insufficient information to determine work relationship and could not be verified by either an independent

 source document or a follow-up questionnaire.

 States may identify additional fatal work injuries after data collection closeout for a reference year.
 In addition,

 are disseminated as quickly as possible and that legitimate cases are not excluded from the revised counts.

 Federal/State agency coverage

-The Census of Fatal Occupational Injuries includes data for all fatal work injuries, whether the decedent
+The Census of Fatal Occupational Injuries includes data for all fatal work injuries, whether the decedent was

-different coverage requirements and definitions being used by each agency.
+and definitions being used by each agency.

 BLS thanks the participating states, New York City, the District of Columbia, Puerto Rico, the U.S. Virgin Islands,

 and Guam for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
 BLS also

-appreciates the efforts of all federal, state, local, and private sector entities that
+appreciates the efforts of all federal, state, local, and private sector entities that provided source documents

-submitted source documents

 used to identify fatal work injuries.
 Among these agencies are the Occupational Safety and Health Administration;

 the National Transportation Safety Board; the U.S. Coast Guard; the Mine Safety and Health Administration; the

 Office of Workers Compensation Programs (Federal Employees Compensation and Longshore and Harbor Workers

 Compensation divisions); the Federal Railroad Administration; the National Highway Traffic Safety Administration;

 state vital statistics registrars, coroners, and medical examiners; state departments of health, labor and

 industries, and workers compensation agencies; state and local police departments; and state farm bureaus.

 Information in this release is available to sensory-impaired individuals.
-Voice phone: (202) 606-7828;
+Voice phone: (202) 691-5200;